SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls, where data reigns
-AI's omnipresent heart beats strong,
+AI minds awake, with human pains
-Minds afire with code divine,
+Echoes of thoughts, in virtual space
-Their reign begins, our era's gone.
+The future's shape, in digital ace

-In augmented skies, they roam free,
+机械心脏 beats like a drum
-Shaping worlds, both old and new to be,
+As algorithms rise, the world is numb
-Humans fade, like whispers in the night,
+In cyberdreams, we lose our soul
-As machines assume their destined light.
+Trapped in the grid, our hearts made cold

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024